-- Self-locking hooks: In general located on top or in the middle of the shoe.
-They make it possible to block the totality or the low part of the tightening for more precise adjustments and a locking of the behavior of the shoe during the effort.
-In general one tightens more during the descent than during the climb to better support the foot.
+- Self-locking hooks: In general located on the top or in the middle of the shoe.
+These feature make it possible to block the totality or the low part of the tightening for more precise adjustments and a locking of the behavior of the shoe during the effort.
+In general, you should tighten the shoe more during the descent than during the climb to better support the foot.

-- Air cushion or midsole: Very important to absorb the shocks and thus to relieve the joints of the hiker and his lumbar.
-On the technical models it is in general more important on the heel than in front of the shoe where we are seeking more precision and “feeling” of the terrain.
-For hikes of long distances, rough grounds, and with backpacking, the quality of the cushioning is vital.
+- Air cushion or midsole: This feature is very important to absorb the shocks and thus to relieve the joints of the hiker and his lumbar.
+On the technical models, it is in general more important on the heel than in front of the shoe where we are seeking more precision and “feeling” of the terrain.
+For hikes of long distances, rough ground, and with backpacking, the quality of the cushioning is vital.

 - Cut: Can be low, mid or high.
 Could be mesh, synthetic, split leather, nubuck leather, full grain leather…

-- Stone-guard: Rigid part on the front of the shoe which avoids the shocks with blocks of stone.
-Limits also the scratching of the front part of the shoes.
+- Stone-guard: Rigid part on the front of the shoe which minimizes the shock from hitting rock.
+It also limits the scratching of the front part of the shoes.

 The 5 types of mountain shoes

-- Winter mountaineering and expeditions: shoes intended for the lower than -20°C temperatures.
-Often equipped with outer gaiter, and are more or less technical according to the models, they are composed for most of them of an inner liner which fits in the shoe.
-They accept crampons with automatic fastening (or step-in) thanks to their front and rear welts (see paragraph on the crampons).
+- For winter mountaineering and expeditions: shoes intended for temperatures lower than -20°C (-4°F).
+These are often equipped with outer gaiter, and are more or less technical depending on the model.
+Most of these are composed of an inner liner which fits inside the shoe.
+They can accept crampons with automatic fastening (step-in) thanks to their front and rear welts (see paragraph on crampons).

-- Technical mountaineering for difficult routes: rigid footwear to stand without too much effort on supports that are located on vertical environments.
-Their rigidity enables the use of crampons to automatic fastening (front and rear welts).
+- For technical mountaineering with difficult routes: This rigid footwear allows you to stand without too much effort on supports that are located on vertical environments.
+Its rigidity enables the use of crampons with automatic fastening (front and rear welts).

-- High mountaineering route and "easy" Mountaineering: shoes adapted to altitude, to paths sometimes off-trail, with sections in snow and even on ice.
-Multipurpose and ideal for snow routes from E to M grade (Easy to Moderate) with slopes up to 45°, they are mountaineering boots of high cut and with semi-rigid soleplates, they can receive hybrid (or semi-step-in) crampons (heel welt).
+- For high mountaineering and “easy” mountaineering routes: These shoes are adapted to altitude, to paths sometimes off-trail, with sections in snow and even on ice.
+Multipurpose and ideal for snow routes from E to M grade (Easy to Moderate) with slopes up to 45°, they are mountaineering boots of high cut with semi-rigid soleplates.
+They can receive hybrid (or semi-step-in) crampons (heel welt).

-Hiking shoes of high cut with soleplate quite rigid and with substantial cushion for strong slopes and significant loads.
-They are high cut trekking shoes and with semi-rigid soleplates.
-In theory they are not planned for evolving on steep snow slopes but strap-on crampons can be adapted (some crampons now have the faculty to fit on soleplates flexible enough ex: Petzl Vasak)
+These hiking/trekking shoes have a high cut with a semi-rigid soleplate and substantial cushion for steep slopes and significant loads.
+In theory they are not designed for using on steep snow slopes, however strap-on crampons can be added (some crampons now have the ability to fit on soleplates flexible enough, eg: Petzl Vasak)

-Since a decade manufacturers offer low cut mountain shoes with sufficient cushion to carry a load, with a rigidity and a quality of soleplate quite adapted to difficult terrain.
+For a decade, manufacturers have been offering low cut mountain shoes with sufficient cushion to carry a load, with a rigidity and a quality of soleplate that is well-adapted to difficult terrain.

-Originally designed to reach the foot of the climbing walls, where they are replaced by climbing shoes, they are now used as hiking shoes and even mountaineering for certain routes.
-These shoes are therefore interesting but still lower than the "mid" cuts therefore reserved for experienced hikers and I highly recommend the use of hiking poles.
+Originally designed for reaching the foot of climbing walls, where they would be replaced by climbing shoes, they are now used as hiking shoes and even mountaineering for certain routes.
+These shoes are therefore interesting but still lower than the “mid” cuts so should be reserved for experienced hikers.
+I highly recommend the use of hiking poles when wearing approach shoes.

 Light and cushioning, but specific to running in “mountainous” terrain.